SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

 ### Middle

-Takes the AST and transforms that to some *Intermediate Representation* (IR) that is convinient for:
+Takes the AST and transforms that to some *Intermediate Representation* (IR) that is convenient for:

-- optmization - constant propagation, loop unrolling, etc
+- optimization - constant propagation, loop unrolling, etc
 - machine code generation - register allocation, etc

 ---